TejasTidke/Socket-Programming-TCP-Multithreading/README.md

     - `threading.Thread(target = self.listenToClient,args = (c,addr)).start()`
 - File is divided into 1KB blocks and File is transferred block by block.
   - code ensures that file is recieved at the other end in 1024bytes only at a time, but you can make changes as you want.
-### Problem Statement For Above Code
-Implement a Multithreaded File Server Using Tcp Sockets.